cloudflare/cloudflare-docs/content/cache/concepts/cache-control.md

 ### Directives

-The table below lists directives and their behaviors when Origin Cache-Control is disabled and when it is enabled.
+The table below lists directives and their behaviors when Origin Cache Control is disabled and when it is enabled.

 <table>
   <tbody>